monStack38/monStack38/README.md

 ### Hi there, I'm Mon - aka [mon$tack38][website] 👋

-## I'm a Husband, Father and Fullstack Developer!
+## I'm a Loving Husband, Father and Fullstack Developer!

 - 🔭 I’m currently working on a mon$tack38 IT Solutions!
 - ⚡ Our projects that we're currently working on are [NegOrBiz] and [JennyTrendyShop]